MechanicOfTheSequence/nosedocs-new/more-random-notes.md

                 - eg. the more they feared, the more the great pyramid turned this energy into DMT
                 - this sense of good feeling and well-being produced by the pyramid gave them the confidence to take action on something that would result in the manifestation of how they really felt, which was fear and attracting a cataclysm
           - so, then if you look at the pyramid as set, he murdered his brother saturn
-          - the return back to this connected state was said to come from the [reborn deity](!reborn-diety), which was rebuilt by sirius (isis) form the recollected parts of saturn (osiris)
+          - the return back to this connected state was said to come from the [reborn deity](!reborn-deity), which was rebuilt by sirius (isis) form the recollected parts of saturn (osiris)
-          - this reborn diety was to come out of the hamites, but they rejected him as their capstone (or moment of reconnection), and so then a (self-sabotage) stone was placed instead (peter)
+          - this reborn deity was to come out of the hamites, but they rejected him as their capstone (or moment of reconnection), and so then a (self-sabotage) stone was placed instead (peter)
             - therefore, the traditional egyptian myth was instead used to be that the appearance of horus was connected to the sphinx, with aquarius in front and the lion in back.

 #### capstone